Fauci calls on Fox News to fire host who urged 'kill shot' in 'ambush' interviews

 In a Tuesday appearance on CNN's New Day, Fauci called Watters' remarks "a reflection of the craziness that goes on in society."

-He added that Watters "should be fired on the spot," but said he was unlikely to be held accountable by his network.
+He added that Watters "should be fired on the spot" but said the host was unlikely to be held accountable by his network.

 Fox came to Watters' defense in a statement shared with NPR and other outlets.